 Chemical Science, 2021

-We are currently using Pandra to detect several chronic diseases that present significant healthcare challenges and clinical needs.
+We are currently using Pandra to detect several chronic diseases, such as non-alcoholic fatty liver disease (NAFLD), that present significant healthcare challenges and clinical needs.

 We leverage our peptide design expertise to optimise arrays for specific diagnostic challenges.
 To develop a new sensor, we require only annotated samples to screen our designed peptide library and train our models.
 This means Pandra is widely applicable across a range of applications.